kiringodhwani/RustCheatSheet/README.md

 }
 impl DraftPost {

-    // HERE, WE ENFORCE that you can ONLY add text to the post in the `Draft` state: The only type/struct that has a
+    // HERE, WE ENFORCE that you can ONLY add text to the post when its in the `Draft` state: The only type/struct that has a
     // method to modify `content` is the `Draft` state, which makes sense bc we require that you can only add
     // text to the post in the `Draft` state.
     //